KiarTV/KiarTV-Discord-Bot/README.md

 - Check if the bot token is correct
 - Ensure the bot has the required permissions
 - Check the console for error messages

+### Commands Not Working in Threads
+- Ensure the bot has "Send Messages" permission in the thread
+- Check if the thread is archived or locked
+- Verify the bot has "Manage Messages" permission for the `/update` command
+- Check thread-specific permissions in Discord server settings
+- Look for specific error messages in the bot's response

 ### Commands Not Appearing
 - Run the deploy-commands script